One sample Χ2 hypothesis test for VAR and SD

 to overthrow ("warrant rejection of") the null hypothesis.

-Is the sample statistic extreme enough.
+Is the sample statistic s extreme enough.

 Either "reject" or "fail to reject" the null hypothesis; never "accept" it.